HorizonRobotics/alf/docs/tutorial/understanding_ALF_via_the_minimal_working_example.rst

                     NormalProjectionNetwork,
                     activation=torch.tanh))

-This avoids globally changing the activation function of ``NormalProjectionNetwork``.
+This avoids globally changing the activation function of :class:`.NormalProjectionNetwork`.
 Moreover, to avoid globally changing anything about the algorithm, the entire calling path can use ``partial`` in a nested way: